HiroshiAdaniya/alx-higher_level_programming/0x02-python-import_modules/README.md

 	# This will have the same result as the previous example and print the list in names

-This doesnt only apply to the module, but to the functions within the module as well.
+This doesn't only apply to the module, but to the functions within the module as well.

 	>>> from names import add as addition
 	>>> print("{}".format(addition(1,2))